 Students have access to the school Careers Library that contains a wide variety of printed and electronic media.
 The guidance process continues as students choose courses for their American School Curriculum Diploma or International Baccalaureate (IB) Diploma.

-Students will be provided with a flow of information about a wide variety of career opportunities complemented with a work experience placement in Year 10.
+Students will be provided with a flow of information about a wide variety of career opportunities complemented with a work experience placement.

 INNOVATION - INQUIRY - INTEGRITY

 i3 is our framework for nurturing our future leaders and creators.